If you are a competent summer hill walker looking to learn the extra skills needed to get out into the winter mountains then this course is for you.

 What are we doing about it

-Trekking trips such as this are low carbon in comparison to other forms of travel and activities.
+Trekking and mountaineering trips such as this are low carbon in comparison to other forms of travel and activities.
 That said though, we are working hard to understand exactly what the carbon emissions are for all our products.
-By the end of 2023 we hope to have measured everything we do and have a good understanding of all the individual carbon footprints.
+By the end of 2024 we hope to have measured everything we do and have a good understanding of all the individual carbon footprints.
 This will then act as a starting point for us to take action to reduce our emissions to as low as reasonably practicable and drive towards net zero.

 No, unfortunately we don’t currently provide equipment for hire but can recommend Expedition Kit Hire.

 Yes, taking photos is an absolute must!
 We do however advise you only to take a small camera as the extra weight of large SLR type cameras and accessories can all add up.
 Any extra weight will contribute to a more difficult day and possibly affect your balance on any tricky/technical sections.

 A deposit of 25% of the total cost of the trip/course is payable at the time of booking and the balance is due 8 weeks before the departure date.
 If the booking takes place less than 8 weeks before departure, then the full amount is due at the time of booking.
 If you would like to discuss payment options, then please get in touch.

 A comprehensive list of clothing and equipment required for your trip can be found by visiting the ‘Kit List” tab on the relevant experience.

 Please refer to our Booking Conditions which can be found here.
 Alternatively, please feel free to contact a member of the team.